Laser Skin Resurfacing – Chicago, IL

 Laser skin resurfacing is an effective way in treating sun damaged and aged skin by using a laser’s heat to stimulate the growth of new skin.
 The heat creates a controlled wound that initiates the growth of new skin cells to replace the damaged skin.
-Chicago plastic surgeon, Dr. Karol Gutowski, has experience in safely using multiple layers to remove skin layer by layer to treat a patient’s particular condition.
+Our surgeons have experience in safely using multiple layers to remove skin layer by layer to treat a patient’s particular condition.
 Not only is unhealthy, unattractive skin removed, but laser technology also stimulates collagen production, which aids in firmer, more toned, younger-looking skin.

 Laser skin resurfacing uses controlled light beams with high intensity to vaporize and remove the upper layer of the skin.
 When the damaged, superficial skin is removed, it gives way for new skin to grow, which masks the face with a new layer of epidermis.
 Any pain during the procedure is managed with local anesthesia and/or sedatives to help the patient relax.
 The eyes will also be protected since lasers can be harmful to the patient’s vision.
 Laser skin resurfacing’s advanced technology allows accurate targeting of smaller areas so the surrounding skin is not affected.
 A session may take up to 2 hours depending on the patient’s skin conditions.

 Laser skin resurfacing may be aggressive, depending on the patient’s aesthetic goals.
-The more aggressive the treatment (which is referred to as an ablative procedure) the more it wears away the epidermis to let new skin regeneration begin.
+Different amounts of the epidermis are removed with ablative CO2.
+Different amounts of the epidermis are removed with ablative CO2.
+The more aggressive the treatment, the deeper the laser penetrates and the longer the recovery.
 Recovery with this technique may take up to 3 weeks.
 The lighter treatment, or non-ablative laser, does not remove any skin.
 It stimulates deeper layers of the skin to initiate an increased growth of collagen.
 With this treatment, there will be no downtime for the patient.
 Both techniques help the skin regenerate.
 As new layers of skin are developed, skin problems such as wrinkles, mild scars and discoloration are minimized.

 Laser resurfacing is an outpatient procedure.
 There may be pain during treatment, so local anesthesia can be used to minimize the patient’s discomfort.
 The doctor may also prescribe the patient a pain reliever after the procedure.
 The face may be bandaged after treatment.
 Since the epidermis is peeled away, the skin may appear red for several weeks.
 As it heals, crusting may be present.
 It is very important to follow the doctor’s advice on skin care to prevent any scarring.
 It may take a few days before the patient can resume normal activities.
 It may also be beneficial to use an extra pillow when sleeping to ease any discomfort.

-Although the procedure will wear the skin surface away, there is a minimal risk of scarring, especially when post-treatment care is implemented.
+There are risks of unwanted side effects with any procedure.
+Ablative lasers are generally considered safe and have minimal risks.
+Our team will review all the risks and benefits with you prior to your procedure.
+In addition, we recommend specific skin preparation before and after the laser treatment in order to minimize risks and maximize results.
 It is critical to find a reputable doctor or technician with comprehensive experience with laser skin treatments.
 It’s important for the surgeon to understand different technologies affect different skin types.
 When done correctly, the result is a long-lasting healthy skin effective in combating signs of aging and skin damage.